FranciscoFHDias/Project3/README.md

 ## Future Content/Features
 * Address lookup function consuming a public API
-* Improving User Experience based on user critic
+* Improving user experience based on user critic

 ## What we learnt
 * The benefits of using a NoSQL database,